rjamesnw/v8dotnet/Source/V8.NET-Proxy/V8/ReadMe.txt

    prerequisites are provided by their rights holders.

 2. Install Git (http://subversion.apache.org/packages.html) and add it to your executable path.
-This will allow the command file to automate the V8 source download and build it for you!
+This will allow the automation of the V8 source download and builds.

-3. (NO LONGER REQUIRED) Install Subversion (http://subversion.apache.org/packages.html) and add it to your executable path.
-This will allow the command file to automate the download of the tools that are required to setup the build environment for the V8 source.
+3. Download and install the Windows SDK (as of Dec 8, 2016, this is required in order to build the source).

+4. Make sure the tools that are required to setup the build environment are available (depot_tools specifically).
+See here: https://goo.gl/3jemcG Also, make sure to run "gclient" from the command line (with no parameters) at least once for it to initialize and download some other tools.

-4. Navigate to "V8.NET\Source\V8.NET Proxy\V8" and double click "V8Update.cmd".
+5. Navigate to "V8.NET\Source\V8.NET Proxy\V8" and double click "V8Update.cmd".
    Simply follow the easy to read prompts to download and build V8!!!
    We have made this extremely simple for you - and you're welcome.
 8)

    a) Download the V8 dsource.
-   b) Download the tools.
+   b) Update the build tools.
-   c) Press 2 again to go back to the source menu and apply the GYP updates.
-   d) Build V8 as needed (debug/release).
+   c) Build V8 as needed (debug/release).

-   This script downloads the latest versions of V8 and its prerequisites, builds 32-bit and 64-bit V8 shared libraries.
-It requires approximately 2+GB of additional disk space and does not perform any permanent software installation on your machine.
+   This script calls other google python scripts to download the latest version of V8 and related prerequisites, and build the 32-bit and 64-bit V8 shared libraries.
+The source requires approximately 2+GB of additional disk space.

    If you'd like to use a specific version of V8 instead of the latest one, set an environment variable named V8REV to the desired V8 trunk revision number before running the script.
 See http://code.google.com/p/v8/source/list.

 You are now ready to build the full V8.NET solution using Visual Studio!